c0x12c/terraform-kubernetes-helm-reloader/README.md

 ## Features

 - Deploys Reloader using the official Stakater Helm chart
-- Configurable RBAC with ClusterRole and ClusterRoleBinding
+- Creates namespace with custom labels and annotations
 - Support for all Reloader configuration options
 - Flexible resource filtering and namespace selection
 - Customizable annotation key overrides